 Across the four languages I tried, the same sentences would come up with each of them and I found this a bit sad as it meant that the uniqueness of each language was being ignored.

-There were also mistakes floating about the different languages as well as mistranslations that could be found.
+There were also mistakes floating around the different languages as well as mistranslations that could be found.

 The poor Swahili speaker must have found it very strange when he was asked to say ´I´d rather be a dog than a cat´ when in actual fact the English says ´I´d rather have a dog than a cat´.